mlorenzofr/layered-zero-trust/docs/supply-chain.md

 To enable this use case, the following parameters should be defined within the [values-hub.yaml](../values-hub.yaml) file

-* In the `clustergroup.namespaces` section, create the namespaces for the components by uncommenting the following
+* In the `clustergroup.namespaces` section, create the _Namespaces_ for the components by uncommenting the following

     ```shell
     - openshift-storage: